Arranging and Grouping Wall Pictures

 Be Creative

-A collection of pictures creates a focal point so don’t be afraid to try something different and dramatic when arranging and grouping wall pictures.
+A collection of pictures creates a focal point, so don't be afraid to try something different and dramatic when arranging and grouping wall pictures.
+Once you get it right, you'll be amazed at how something as ordinary as a collection of pictures can transform a space.